Cleveland Clinic logo

 • Drinking only bottled or treated water

-• Using safe water to make ice
+• Using bottled water to brush your teeth and make ice

 • Washing your hands often, especially before eating and after using the bathroom